- Posted by: adminbb

-As coronavirus testing becomes more widely available, more US-based companies will learn that an employee has contracted COVID-19.
+As coronavirus testing becomes more widely available, more US-based companies will learn employees has contracted COVID-19.

 One of the first steps employers should take is to notify their local public health agency regarding next steps.
-“Different agencies have been taking different approaches to mitigation and the advice has been changing rapidly,” said Rachel Conn, a labor and employment attorney at Nixon Peabody.
+“Different agencies have been taking different approaches to mitigation.
+The advice has been changing rapidly,” said Rachel Conn, a labor and employment attorney at Nixon Peabody.

-But there’s a lot of mobility within buildings, and a company needs to determine the areas where the employee most frequently worked and went to meetings.
-So for instance, the company might figure out who shared spaces with the infected employee and who likely used the same restroom, Conn said.
+But there’s a lot of mobility within buildings.
+A company needs to determine the areas where the employee worked and went to meetings.
+So for instance, the company might figure out who shared spaces with the infected employee.
+Also who likely used the same restroom, Conn said.
 Or the employer may choose to alert employees who work on the floors where the infected person was most typically.